-views.
-By providing a temporal sequence of video frames, we strengthen the relationships between views, aiding reconstruction.
+aiding reconstruction.
 We also include audio as an input, in particular, impact sounds resulting from interactions between the object to be reconstructed and the surrounding environment.
 Impact sounds provide information about the material and internal structure of an object, providing complementary cues to the object's visual appearance.
 We choose to represent our final 3D shape using voxel representation due to their state-of-the-art performance in classification tasks.
 To the best of our knowledge, our audio-visual network is the first to reconstruct multiple 3D objects from a single video.

-Main Results: In this paper, we introduce a new method to reconstruct high-quality 3D objects from a sequence of images and sound, the main contributions of this work can be summarized as follows.
+Main Results: In this chapter, we introduce a new method to reconstruct high-quality 3D objects from a sequence of images and sound, the main contributions of this work can be summarized as follows.